lkekana/sudoku-solver/README.md

 # sudoku-solver

 A very fast Sudoku solver written in Go, with a web interface in React to allow users to input their own puzzles and see the solution.
+[Try it out!](https://lesedi.alwaysdata.net/)

 <div style="display: flex; justify-content: center; gap: 10px;">
   <img src="./assets/puzzle1.png" alt="A screenshot of the web interface showing an unsolved Sudoku puzzle" height="299" width="287"/>